wabiloo/vscode-m3u8-language/README.md

   - Numbers and durations
   - ISO8601 dates
   - Comments
-  - Invalid attributes (as per the Pantos spec)
+  - Invalid attributes (as per the HLS specification)
 - Configurable decorations:
   - Folding support for segments and associated tags
   - Colour banding of segments for easier reading
     - Including specific colors for segments with chosen tags
   - Segment number decoration on each line
+- Documentation for HLS tags on hover, and links to the relevant sections of the HLS specification

 ## Supported File Extensions

 - `.m3u8`